lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/db-intro.md

 Try the command with different names and see what happens.

 You may have noticed that this version will not find "Faraday" if you typed "faraday" - it's very literal.
 It also won't search by alias.

-Since searching by name is so common, there's a utility method to help you with these this.
+Since searching by name is so common, there's a utility method to help you with these things.
 Change the `char = ` line in the handle method to this:

     char = Character.find_one_by_name(cmd.args)